 Turning to the right-hand panel, we see the mirror image among Republicans.
-Ratings of Republicans and the Republican Party are relatively high-in the mid-lower 70s, and are fairly stable over time.
+Ratings of Republicans and the Republican party are relatively high-in the mid-lower 70s, and are fairly stable over time.
 Ratings of Democrats are lower, and decline steadily from a difference of 25-30 points in the late 1970s to 43 points in 2012 and 2016.
 Thus, affective polarization has increased dramatically among members of both parties.
-The increase in polarization has been somewhat faster among Democrats, increasing by an average of 2.4 degrees per four-year presidential term, compared with 1.8 degrees every four years among Republicans.
+The increase in polarization has been somewhat faster among Democrats, increasing by an average of 2.4 degrees per four-year presidential term, compared with 1.8 degrees per four years among Republicans.

-Views of Groups at the Center of American Political Conflict
+2. Views of groups at the center of American political conflict

-These findings mirror those of others who have documented increased affective partisan polarization over this period (Iyengar and Westwood, 2015).
+These findings mirror others who have documented increased affective partisan polarization over the past four-plus decades (Iyengar and Westwood 2015).
 In this context of increasing antipathy between the parties, I will now trace parallel polarization in views of the race, gender, and class-based groups associated with each.

 To measure feelings about gender and class groups, I continue to draw on the ANES feeling thermometers.
 For gender, I use ratings of two groups that have appeared on and off from 1970 through 2016 in the ANES: "feminists" and "the women's movement."
 These items fit my needs well, because both "feminists" and "the women's movement" connote not simply women, but rather women who are politically active on behalf of a progressive gender agenda.
 That is, they capture quite well the politicization of gender rights, roles, and power.
-For class and economics, I make use of ratings of "big business" and of "labor unions."
-While big business, and to a lesser extent labor unions, are not as deeply politicized, these groups do both engage in political activity, each is a central member of a party coalition, and each is understood to have opposing economic interests.
+For class and economics I make use of ratings of "big business" and of "labor unions."
+While big business-and to some a lesser extend labor unions-are not as deeply politicized, these groups do both engage in political activity, each is a central member of a party coalition, and each is understood to have opposing economic interests.